How to Sear a Steak

-Fortunately this doesn’t matter, as searing steak on the stove is a fantastic method too, and you can cook this any time of year.
+Searing steak on the stove is a fantastic method so long as you follow the guidance below, and the best part is you can make pan seared steak any time of year.

 This post was originally published in January 2011, and since then I’ve seen many different methods for pan seared steak on the internet and in cookbooks.
 I recently experimented with a few of them to see if I liked new methods better.